QinyuGuo-Pot/gnssr/README.md

 # Pass in the dataframe and dataset as parameters
 df_qc = cyg.quality_control_default(df_obs,ds) # df is the dataframe returned by extract_obs()
 ```
 `quality_control_custom()` allows users to customize the quality control criteria, returning a filtered dataframe.
 Paramters: quality control configuration file (YAML), a dataframe, and dataset `ds`.
 Users can tailor the YAML file parameters as needed.
-A template is available for download at [link](https://github.com/QinyuGuo-Pot/gnssr).
+Use template  at [link](https://github.com/QinyuGuo-Pot/gnssr/tree/master/test).
 ```yaml
 quality_flags:
   - s_band_powered_up: 0